 LIFESTYLE TIPS TO SUPPORT STRESS RESPONSE

-Take regular exercise (gentle at first / if possible, in the morning – in sunshine.
+Take regular exercise (gentle at first / if possible, in the morning – in the sunshine.
 This can help regulate your circadian rhythm)

 Ensure regular, adequate sleep (see sleep handout for sleep tips)

-Practice Meditation, yoga, guided visualisation and/or breathing techniques.
-A simple breath technique – breath in for 4 counts, hold your breath for 4 counts and then breath out for 5 or 6 counts.
+Practice Meditation, yoga, guided visualisation, and/or breathing techniques.
+A simple breath technique – breath in for 4 counts, hold your breath for 4 counts, and then breath out for 5 or 6 counts.
 This encourages the ‘rest and digest’ part of your nervous system – great to do before eating?

-Dry skin brushing - To dry brush, you use a natural-bristle brush to gently but firmly brush your skin in long strokes towards you heart, usually going over each area two or three times.
+Dry skin brushing – To dry brush, you use a natural-bristle brush to gently but firmly brush your skin in long strokes towards your heart, usually going over each area two or three times.
 At your belly, you brush in a clockwise motion.
 Dry brushing is typically done before showering.